 \section{Introduction}

-The current era of quantum computing (QC) has brought significant attention.
+The current era of Quantum Computing (QC) has brought significant attention.
 Even outside the immediately related fields, many industries are interested in QC.
 Industries where quantum could create significant disruption if the quantum advantage is achievable, and the transportation industry is one of them.
-Many transportation industry problems are considered some of the hardest known problems to solve, including NP-hard problems such as the TSP and the vehicle routing problem (VRP).
+Many transportation industry problems are considered some of the hardest known problems to solve, including NP-hard problems such as the Traveling Salesman Problem (TSP) and the Vehicle Routing Problem (VRP).
 QC boasts that it will be able to solve problems like these much better and faster than classical approaches \cite{abbas2023quantum}.

-Although TSPs and VRPs have been extensively studied for many years, they still represent an interesting problem because of their immediate connection to the transportation industry.
+Although TSPs and VRPs have been extensively studied for many years, they remain an interesting problem due to their direct connection to the transportation industry.
 Transportation companies like J.B.
-Hunt Inc. need to solve these problems daily as part of their normal operations, and QC research is already focusing on these problems \cite{osaba2022systematic}.
+Hunt Inc. must address these issues daily as part of their standard operations, and QC research is already focusing on these problems \cite{osaba2022systematic}.
 In simple terms, the TSP aims to find a tour or route for a salesperson to visit a distinct set of locations while traveling the shortest distance possible.
 The main difference between the TSP and the VRP is that while the TSP creates a single route to visit all the locations, the VRP allows multiple routes to be used to visit all the locations.
 These different routes are represented as distinct vehicles.
-There are many ways to find reasonable solutions to these problems, and getting close to optimal is still valuable for many industry use cases.
+There are many ways to find reasonable solutions to these problems, and achieving near-optimality is still valuable for many industry use cases.
 However, in this work, we aim to discover whether we can find optimal solutions using a hybrid QC algorithm.